freemanlatrell/blog/freemanlatrellblog/content/hiddenpost/building-operator-an-collection-with-ansible-lightspeed.md

 {{< /rawhtml >}}

 ## Step 3: Generate playbook tasks using Ansible Lightspeed with IBM Watson Code Assistant
-Now that we've initialized our Operator Collection, we can now use Ansible Lightspeed with IBM Watson Code Assistant to generate the tasks in our playbooks by simply specifying a task name with what we want our task to execute, and allowing Ansible Lightspeed to provide the recommendation to accomplish that task.
+Now that we've initialized our Operator Collection, we can now use Ansible Lightspeed with IBM Watson Code Assistant to generate the tasks in our playbooks, by specifying a task name with what we want our task to execute, and allowing Ansible Lightspeed with IBM Watson Code Assistant to provide the recommendation to accomplish that task.

 We'll start with a playbook called `create_file.yml` which will create a new directory on our host, and touch a new file in the directory that was previously created.
+Once each task name is entered, Ansible Lightspeed with IBM Watson Code Assistant then provides a recommendation to accomplish this task, in which I will then click `tab` to accept this recommendation.
+As for the second task in the video, notice that although I've accepted the recommendation, I've also added a modification to the recommended task to use a variable called `filename`, instead of the filename that was recommended by Ansible Lightspeed with IBM Watson Code Assistant.
+The accepted tasks and the additional modifications of these tasks, are all used to train the models used within Ansible Lightspeed with IBM Watson Code Assistant, so that we can continue to improve these recommendations over time.

 {{< rawhtml >}}